toypool/coconala_public/201901_csv_integrate/README.md

 ## Install
 1. Install Python
-if you've not yet installed Python, please get it [here](https://www.python.org/downloads/windows/)
+If you've not yet installed Python, please get it [here](https://www.python.org/downloads/windows/) During your installation, make sure that the box saing "PATH to Python 3.6" is checked.

+2. create an virtual environment using venv.
+After you succeeded installing python, move to the directory on which you want to develop this application.
+And try this

+'''
+python -m venv env
+'''

 ## Contribution